 Curation style guide

 This style guide is designed to complement the existing curation policies that help our curation team create engaging, factual, and impartial content that can resonate globally.
-It is meant to be a guide only, and we may change it from time to time.
+It is meant to be a guide only: We may change the guide or deviate from it, from time to time.

 We speak in the language of Twitter.